-Derry is one of the oldest inhabited Cities in the whole of Ireland and dates back to sometime in the 6th Century A.D.
+Derry is one of the oldest inhabited cities in the whole of Ireland and dates back to sometime in the 6th Century A.D.

 With an abundance of history and heritage, some of which includes Vikings, Battles, and Irish Saints to name but a few, it is definitely a city which holds many tales and famous milestones.
-It is probably most famous for its association for St Columba and the Troubles, however there is so much more to this bustling city than meets the eye.
+It is probably most famous for its association for St Columba and the Troubles, however, there is so much more to this bustling city than meets the eye.

-Derry, or Doire Cholmchille as it is referred to in its Ancient Irish name, is said to have been born when a Christian monastery was built on an Island in the River Foyle.
+Derry, or Doire Cholmchille as it is referred to in its Ancient Irish name, is said to have been born when a Christian monastery was built on an island in the River Foyle.
 This monastery was said to have been erected by Saint Columba/ Cholmchille between the years 521 and 597 A.D.

 Saint Columba soon left young Derry to build one of his most famous of Monasteries in the Isle of Iona, off the coast of Scotland.
-After his departure, this small settlement was burned to the ground a number of times by Norse Vikings who also had a settlement near the banks of the River Foyle; however these Vikings were driven from the area by Aod Finlaith, Cheiftain of Inishowen who would later become the High King of Ireland.
+After his departure, this small settlement was burned to the ground a number of times by Norse Vikings who also had a settlement near the banks of the River Foyle; however, these Vikings were driven from the area by Aod Finlaith, Chieftain of Inishowen who would later become the High King of Ireland.
 It can only be assumed that after this defeat the Vikings left Derry alone and it prospered and thrived right into the middle ages as no other raids or Viking sieges have been recorded in its history.

 Ironically, the future for Derry would be initiated by Aod Finlaith’s own descendant who would become one of the earl’s in the famous Irish Flight of the Earls.
 This occurred in 1607 after Hugh O’Neill surrendered to the English and was to be the beginning of the British influence in the province of Ulster until present times.
 With the last of the Earls fleeing for Spain, Derry’s strategic and picturesque placing became a desire for the English crown and so began a whole new era in the history of Derry.